-I am inspired by Islamic geometry and Moroccan designs.
-All my work is hand painted on wood using natural pigments with egg tempera and gold leaf.
+My work is inspired by Moroccan decorative painting and geometric patterns.
+All my work is made using natural pigments with egg tempera and 24 carat gold leaf on wood.

-Natasha holds a degree in Arabic and French from the University of Cambridge and an MA from the Prince’s School of Traditional Arts.
-She is a Queen Elizabeth Scholarship Trust (QEST) Scholar & Radcliffe Trust grantee.
+Natasha holds a degree in Arabic and French from The University of Cambridge, an MA in Spanish and Moroccan Medieval Art from the Courtauld Institute of Art and an MA from the Prince’s School of Traditional Arts, which was funded by the Queen Elizabeth Scholarship Trust (QEST)